anukulghoshdev/Priver-online-service-client/README.md

 -------using external packages or frameworks, libraries--------

 - react-router-dom
--react bootstrap
+- react bootstrap
--firebase
+- firebase
--react icons
+- react icons
--react-hot-toast
--mumbaUI
+- react-hot-toast
+- mumbaUI
--tailwind css
+- tailwind css
 -------different features and functionality-------

--added difference services and reviews.
+- added difference services and reviews.
--all the services reloaded from mongo db.
+- all the services reloaded from mongo db.
--user can add their services
+- user can add their services
--they can see other people reviews and make difference -services can be create, delete and update.
+- they can see other people reviews and make difference
+- services can be create, delete and update.
--user token had implemented and give the valid data for valid/authentic user
+- user token had implemented and give the valid data for valid/authentic user